Improved Bounds for Online Facility Location with Predictions: Experimental Evaluation

+\item A synthetic dataset, created by sampling 2K points uniformly at random on the grid $[10^6, 10^6]$. \end{itemize}

+All datasets are equipped with the Euclidean metric.
+The facility cost has been set to half the diameter of the underlying metric space.
+For the datasets of \cite{CovType,USCensus}, we restricted our experiments to the first 20K points.

-Our code is written in Python and the experiments were executed on a Debian virtual machine on Google Cloud with 16vCPUs and $30GB$ of memory.
-The code is included in the supplementary material.
+The code was written in Python and the experiments were executed on a Debian virtual machine in Google Cloud with 16vCPUs and 30GB of memory.
+The code, the datasets and some of the results can be found in \url{ https://anonymous.4open.science/r/PredOFL-62F1}\,.

-\paragraph{Predictions} To generate the predictions, we first calculate the optimal offline solution given the demands on the metric space.
-In order to calculate the optimal solution, we solved the LP- relaxation of facility location, using Gurobi version $9$, and using deterministic rounding we obtained a $6$-approximate integer solution.
-Specifically for the CoverType and US Census datasets, we split them into batches of size $1K$ and for each batch we solved the offline optimal.
-We used the following three methods to generate the predictions of each demand. \begin{enumerate} \item \verb|alpha_predictor|: the prediction is the point which is located on the line connecting the demand $x$ and the corresponding optimal center $c^*$ at distance $\alpha \cdot d(x,c^*)$ from $x$. \item \verb|alpha_gaussian_predictor|: operates in a similar way.
-The prediction is at distance $g_\alpha \cdot d(x,c^*)$, where $g_\alpha \sim \mathcal{N}( \alpha, std)$ and $\alpha, std$ are given as parameters. \item \verb|perturb_gaussian_predictor|: uses the same parameters as the second method, but the prediction is generated by $\vec{p} = \vec{c} + g_\alpha \cdot (\vec{d} - \vec{c})$, where $\vec{c},\vec{d},\vec{p}$ are the vectors of the optimal center, the demand and the prediction respectively. \end{enumerate}
+\textbf{Predictions.} To generate the predictions, we first compute the optimal offline solution in order to determine the locations of the optimal centers.
+For the optimal solution, we solve the Facility Location LP-relaxation, using Gurobi version 9.
+Then, using deterministic rounding, we obtain a $6$-approximate integral solution.
+Due to their large size, for the CoverType \cite{CovType} and the US Census \cite{USCensus} datasets, we split them into batches of size 1K, and for each batch, we compute a $6$-approximation to the offline optimal solution as above.